Get insider access

 2. Best Mid-Range Samsung Earbuds

 If you're interested in a pair of Samsung earbuds but don't need a top-of-the-line model, check out the Samsung Galaxy Buds2 Truly Wireless.
-These are slightly more basic than the Samsung Galaxy Buds2 Pro True Wireless.
 They have many of the same features as their pricier successor, like ANC and 360 Audio surround sound with head tracking via their companion app.
-While their ANC doesn't perform as well as the Buds2 Pro, it can isolate you from much of the low-frequency rumble from a bus or plane engine, as well as noisy chatter from coworkers and whiny PC fan noise.
+While their ANC doesn't perform quite as well as the Samsung Galaxy Buds2 Pro True Wireless, it can still isolate you from much of the low-frequency rumble from a bus or plane engine, as well as noisy chatter from coworkers and whiny PC fan noise.
+On the plus side, the Buds2 have a better microphone recording quality than the Buds2 Pro.
 They're also rated IPX2 for protection against light rain, making them a decent choice for runs outside.
 However, they'll likely fall out of your ears during more intense exercise.

-Out of the box, their sound profile is quite neutral but lacking in low-bass, so EDM and hip-hop won't have adequate rumble to compliment their thump and punch.
+Out of the box, their sound profile is quite neutral but lacking in low bass, so EDM and hip-hop won't have adequate rumble to complement their thump and punch.
 Vocals and instruments sound clear and detailed but a bit dark due to an underemphasis in the mid-range.
-Fortunately, you can change the mix between a selection of EQ presets, giving you some customizability.
-They last nearly five hours on a single charge, which isn't a lot.
-Fortunately, there are three extra charges in their case, so you'll have power for the whole day if you remember to dock them at some point.
+Fortunately, a selection of EQ presets gives you some customizability.
+They last nearly five hours on a single charge, which isn't a lot, but there are three extra charges in their case, so you'll have power for the whole day if you remember to dock them at some point.

 See our review